Macintosh LC

 The Macintosh LC is a personal computer designed, manufactured, and sold by Apple Computer, Inc. from October 1990 to March 1992.
+The "LC" in the name stood for Low Cost--or Low-cost Color, a reference to it being the first affordable color Macintosh computer for the entry level consumer.

 Overview

 The first in the Macintosh LC family, the LC was introduced with the Macintosh Classic (a repackaging of the older Macintosh SE) and the Macintosh IIsi (a new entry-level machine for the Macintosh II series), and offered for half the price of the Macintosh II but significantly lesser in performance overall.
 The creation of the LC was prompted by Apple's desire to produce a product that could be sold to school boards for the same price as an Apple IIGS.
 It was designed for inexpensive manufacturing, with five major components that robots could assemble.
 The computer had a $2,400 list price; it and the new $600 12-inch color display were $3,500 less expensive than the Macintosh II.
-Not long after the Apple IIe Card was introduced for the LC, Apple quietly removed the IIGS from its price list, forceably retiring it, as the company wanted to focus its sales and marketing efforts on the LC.
+Not long after the Apple IIe Card was introduced for the LC, Apple quietly removed the IIGS from its price list, forcibly retiring it, as the company wanted to focus its sales and marketing efforts on the LC.

 The original Macintosh LC was introduced in October 1990, with initial shipments to dealers following in December and January.
-It was replaced by Macintosh LC II, which was largely the same but was built around a Motorola 68030 processor.
+It was discontinued in March 1992 and replaced by Macintosh LC II, which was largely the same but was built around a Motorola 68030 processor.

+Both the LC and LC II can be upgraded with the LC III's logic board.